songexile/Adroit-Frontend-Manager/Documentation/docs/development/build-deploy.md

 ## Deployment

 The project is deployed on AWS Amplify using two branches: `main` and `staging`.
-The project is connected to our GitHub repo: [Adroit Frontend Manager](https://github.com/songexile/Adroit-Frontend-Manager)
+The project is connected to our GitHub repo: [Adroit Manager Frontend](https://github.com/songexile/Adroit-Frontend-Manager)

 ### Links